 Several projects have been developed or are in the process of being developed to address the needs of the PGBT.
-These projects include the following: restriping mainlanes at IH 30 interchange, Segment 6 from SH 78 to IH 30, and frontage roads on Segment 7 and 8 from IH 30 to IH 20.
+These projects include the following: pavement shoulder repair, joint and crack sealing, and Segment 2 mainlane edgeline restriping.

 The vast majority of the observations on the PGBT fall under the scope of routine maintenance.
-These include: various locations of pavement cracking and spalls, pavement edge drop offs, erosion at riprap and under bridges, minor wall panel spalls and deteriorated paint throughout the facilities.
+These include: various locations of pavement cracking and spalls, pavement edge drop offs, and erosion at riprap and under bridges.
 These should be addressed to prevent further damage.

-It is recommended that the following observations be monitored: cracking abutment backwalls at various locations; beam end cracking; isolated retaining wall panel and coping cracking.
+It is recommended that the following observations be monitored: cracking abutment backwalls at various locations and beam end cracking.